Last Updated on March 9, 2023

 - A sport psychologist is a licensed professional providing professional guidance and care and is equipped to help increase performance, and address mental health concerns.

-A master’s in sport psychology offers the opportunity to specialize in areas such as attention and concentration, motivation, sports performance enhancement, sport sociology, and psychology of rehabilitation and recovery.
+A master’s in sport psychology degree offers the opportunity to specialize in areas such as attention and concentration, motivation, sport performance enhancement, sport sociology, and psychology of rehabilitation and recovery.
 It will also familiarize graduates with potential applications of the degree through networking relationships with professionals who are already in the workforce.

-Why Should I Study a Masters in Sport Psychology?
+Why Should I Study a Master’s in Sport Psychology?

-A PhD or PsyD is required for licensed, practicing sport psychologists at the very top of the discipline, but there are a great deal more positions which a masters is all but required.
+A PhD or PsyD is required for licensed, practicing sport psychologists at the very top of the discipline, but there are a great deal more positions for which a master’s degree is all but required.
 A masters in sport psychology prepares graduates for a wide variety of positions in the wide world of sport, and this degree might be the perfect opportunity to build highly valuable skills in a growing field.

 This is an inherently interdisciplinary field, and depending on which area you would like to focus in, expertise in complementary areas related to sports and wellness will be required if not incredibly useful.
-For this reason, a master’s degree in sport psychology could be an attractive addition for individuals with a foundation in psychology who are already educated in fields like exercise science, kinesiology, athletic administration, or sports management.
+For this reason, a master’s degree in sport psychology could be an attractive addition for individuals with a foundation in psychology who are already educated in fields like exercise science, kinesiology, athletic administration, or sport management.

 An advanced degree in sport psychology equips graduates with bona fide credentials that can be applied to the broad–and growing–sports industry, while also teaching a valuable skill set that is applicable across the business world and beyond.
 For those who are passionate about sports, this degree could make the difference in qualifying yourself for the career you have always dreamed of.